2020 - 2022

 Making it fun

-To make the frontend fun and engaging, despite competition from other players with bigger budgets, we focused on keeping the Bindel site simple and enjoyable.
-One key area that received extra attention was the neighborhood and unit-type picker.
-To achieve a seamless and enjoyable experience, the navigation menu haphazardly unfolds into a stack of cards, each featuring a neighborhood with a cute icon to entice interest.
-Similarly, the unit picker works the same way, with slightly bigger cards to help distinguish amenities.
+We wanted a playful user experience that easy to navigate.
+One key area that received extra attention was the neighborhood and unit-type picker where those navigation menus haphazardly unfold into a stack of cards.
+Each card featured a neighborhood with a cute picture to entice interest.
+The unit picker worked but with slightly bigger cards to help distinguish amenities.

 Bindel navigation menu implemented.

-For the product detail page (PDP), we relied heavily on previously established patterns, as people already know how to shop stays online.
-Our efforts focused on making the experience blazing fast.
-Opening the photo gallery is instantaneous, and so is interacting with the rest of the page, calendar, buy-box, and so on.
+For the rental detail page, we relied heavily on previously established patterns.
+People already know how to shop stays online.
+Our efforts focused on making the experience fast.
+Opening the photo gallery is instantaneous, and so is interacting with the rest of the page, calendar, buy-box, etc.

 Admin Tools

-The website has a significant amount of admin functionality, which includes managing neighborhoods, unit types, and pricing, each with its own dedicated admin interface.
-However, the most critical admin work was focused on the guest experience, specifically handling reservations, move-in and move-out, invoicing, and payments.
-To improve upon Stripe's out-of-the-box functionality, we developed our own invoicing tool designed to address the intricacies of the rental industry.
+The website has a significant amount of admin functionality, which included managing neighborhoods, unit types, and pricing, each with its own dedicated admin interface.
+The admin experience also handled reservation management, guest lifecycle, invoicing, and payments.
+To improve upon Stripe's out-of-the-box functionality, we developed our own invoicing tool that handled the intricacies of the housing rentals.
 Our primary goal was to make the process simple and error-proof for the customer-facing staff.

 Check it out